 ‘Gojira / Godzilla’ Criterion Summary

 Godzilla (a.k.a.
 Gojira) is the roaring granddaddy of all monster movies.
 It’s also a remarkably humane and melancholy drama, made in Japan at a time when the country was reeling from nuclear attack and H-bomb testing in the Pacific.
 Its rampaging radioactive beast, the poignant embodiment of an entire population’s fears, became a beloved international icon of destruction, spawning almost thirty sequels.
-A thrilling, tactile spectacle that continues to be a cult phenomenon, the original, 1954 Japanese version is presented here, along with Godzilla, King of the Monsters, the 1956 “Americanized” version.read MHM’s full summary
+A thrilling, tactile spectacle that continues to be a cult phenomenon, the original, 1954 Japanese version is presented here, along with Godzilla, King of the Monsters, the 1956 “Americanized” version.

 Please let us know what you think of the film in the comments section, and rate this movie from one to five stars below as well.
 If there is a film you’d like us to review, send us an email at firstname.lastname@example.org with your name, location, and film choice.
-And finally, if you are of the social media persuasion, you can look the MHM Podcast Network up on Twitter, Facebook, and Instagram, and if you do, please give us a follow when you find us.
+And finally, if you are of the social media persuasion, you can look the MHM Podcast Network up on Twitter or Pinterest, and if you do, please give us a follow when you find us.